-Today’s guest post for International Book Giving Day is written by Joseph Ntakirutimana, the Adult Education Coordinator based in Burundi.
+Today’s guest post about a recent book translation challenge for International Book Giving Day is written by Joseph Ntakirutimana, the Adult Education Coordinator based in Burundi.

 Can you go back to your childhood memories to remember when you first scrolled the pages of a story book?
 Or when you first had someone read a story book to you?
 Depending on where you were born, this may be as late as 8 years old, when a teacher read a textbook in your class.